How to Write a Research Paper: 9 Steps, 25 Topics & Tools

 Step 6: Create an Outline

-• Conclusion: Summarize findings and their importance.
+Conclusion: Summarize findings and explain why they matter.

-Example Outline for a Research Paper on AI in Healthcare:
+Example outline for a research paper on AI in healthcare:

 Step 7: Write the First Draft